Domthegrom/ConnectMe/README.md

 This app will tackle a bunch of different industies and personal interests such as but not limited to:

-Software Engineering/Computer Programming
+1.Software Engineering/Computer Programming
-Computer Games
+2.Computer Games
 Computer Hardware
 Coputer Networking
 IT Secuirty